 The list could go on.
 But if there’s one ingredient to avoid in your personal care products and cosmetics, phthalates should probably be it.

-There’s a growing body of evidence that phthalates are an endocrine disruptor that can cause harm to our bodies in numerous ways [source].
-These chemicals have been shown in recent studies to have effects on thyroid and growth hormones [source] as well as an association with small infants and premature birth [source].
+There's a growing body of evidence that phthalates are endocrine disruptors that can cause harm to our bodies in numerous ways [source].
+These chemicals have been shown in recent studies to have effects on thyroid and growth hormones [source] as well as an association with the birth of smaller infants and prematurity [source].

 It sure seems worth taking the time to seek out phthalate-free fragrances—even if you have to do some investigative work before making a purchase.
 Reading the label carefully is a no-brainer, but in the case of phthalates, it can be a little tricky.